isaacnmm/pestpolicy-hugo2XX/content/posts/scabies-vs-bed-bugs/index.md

 ###  **1. Scabies**

 - Avoid direct skin-to-skin contact with an infected person.
-Also, refrain from sharing items like [beddings and clothing](https://pestpolicy.com/can-bed-bugs-bite-through-clothing/) with infested people. - Ensure clothing and beddings that have come into contact with the infestation must be thoroughly machine washed to get rid of it.
+Also, refrain from sharing items like [beddings and clothing](https://pestpolicy.com/can-bed-bugs-bite-through-clothing/)with infested people. - Ensure clothing and beddings that have come into contact with the infestation must be thoroughly machine washed to get rid of it.

 - The room of a patient diagnosed with crusted scabies must be vigorously cleaned and [vacuumed or steamed](https://pestpolicy.com/best-bed-bug-steamer/).

 ###  **2. Bedbugs**

-- [Inspect](https://www.epa. gov/bedbugs/do-it-yourself-bed-bug-control) all used couches, bedding, or furniture for signs of bed bugs before bringing them inside the house. - If needed, hire a pest extermination professional or use [sprays](https://pestpolicy.com/best-bed-bug-spray/) carefully according to the label directions.
+- [Inspect](https://www.epa.gov/bedbugs/do-it-yourself-bed-bug-control)all used couches, bedding, or furniture for signs of bed bugs before bringing them inside the house. - If needed, hire a pest extermination professional or use [sprays](https://pestpolicy.com/best-bed-bug-spray/)carefully according to the label directions.